siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 1. You can verify that the USB was recognized by the mac by looking for it in the system report.
 Look here: <Apple> / About This Mac / More Info... / System Report ... / USB.
 You should see TinyG v2 in the device list.
 You can refresh this list by hitting `<command> r`.
 Make sure you see the TinyG v2 device.

 1. Select the `Options' menu in Coolterm. '`Re-Scan Serial Ports`.
 You should see usbmodem001.
 If not, go back to the system report, and also make sure the TinyG is not in the VMware USB devices.
 If so, disconnect it.

-Connect at 115,200 - or anything other than 1200.
-USB don't care.
-USB just takes what it needs.
+1. In the `Terminal` select `Line Mode`

+1. Hit `OK` to exit the Options menu

-Hit ? in the interface and see if you get a status screen back
+1. Hit for `Connect` menu item.
+Hit <CR> and you should see the `tinyg [mm] ok>` prompt.
+Hit ? in the interface and see if you get a status screen back.
+You can hit $ to see settings.
+See [TinyG Configuration Page](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration) for details.
+There is also a wealth of information on the TinyG wiki that also applies to the G2 application you are now running.
+Have fun.